JesacaLin/JesacaLin/README.md

 </div>

-### <div align="center">I'm Jesaca, a creative full stack developer with expertise in UI/UX, design, and photography.
-I'm passionate about developing helpful applications to solve a variety of real-world problems.
-As a Photo Editor and Producer with more than ten years of experience, I am capable of taking a project from ideation and wireframes to a polished final product by building a responsive frontend and a functional backend. <br><br>When I’m not coding, I am practicing archery and learning about wildlife survival.
-Humble brag: I started a fire with flint on my first try! <br><br></div>
+### <div align="center">Hello, my name is Jesaca and I am a highly skilled full stack developer with a strong background in photography, graphic design and UI/UX design.
+My passion is creating innovative applications that solve real-world problems and improve people's lives.
+As a photo editor and producer with over a decade of experience, I have the ability to bring ideas to life and deliver polished, functional products by building both the frontend and backend of an application.<br><br>When I'm not coding, I enjoy archery and learning about wilderness survival - and I'm proud to say I was able to start a fire with flint on my first try! <br><br></div>
   <br>

 - 🐯 My current passion project is Dev Kitty, a full stack interview prep application for fellow developers. 👉 [Here](https://github.com/JesacaLin/dev-kitty)